AelianaShen/CrackStation/README.md

 # CrackStation

 This package demo the cracking method of plain-text passwords.
-The latest update is POC v1.
+The latest update is POC v2 (version 1.0.0).

 ### A. What's here for?
-In the POC v1 version, I aim to crack any single-character password, which fits the regular expression [A-Za-z0-9].
+In the POC v2 version, I aim to crack any two-character password, which fits the regular expression [A-Za-z0-9]{1,2}.
+People can use this package to understand how programs can decrypt passwords.

 | Test cases | Description |
 | --- | --- |